 Chapter 6: EU consumer rights

-The European Union, its Member States and the local courts have a tradition of strong consumer protection.
-Contracts are usually interpreted in the advantage of consumers and comprehensive legislation exists to protect consumers’ interest.
+The European Union, its member states and the local courts have a tradition of strong consumer protection through comprehensive legislation.
+Contracts are usually interpreted to give consumers the advantage.

 6.1 EU Consumer protection directives

 In the EU, breach of consumer law is considered contrary to public order and will generally result in a contract being nullified if requested by the consumer.
 Consumers in the EU are protected by following four directives:

 - misleading advertising directive